music-rec/stoner/README.md

 If use youtube for listing songs in background than this app is you new friend.

-This app streams youtube songs to speacker without caching on hard drive using [ytdl]() to get audio stream from youtube. it will play songs automatically from youtube video suggestion.
+This app streams youtube songs to speaker without caching on hard drive using [ytdl]() to get audio stream from youtube. it will play songs automatically from youtube video suggestion.

 To convert to audio the module [fluent-ffmpeg](https://github.com/schaermu/node-fluent-ffmpeg) is used.